ervinpepic/eSupermart/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 == Changelog ==

+= 1.20.0, September 13, 2022 =
+* ADD: Integration with Woostify theme
+* ADD: Integration with Neve theme
+* ADD: Integration with WP Rocket
+* ADD: Include block sources in the plugin package
+* ADD: Possibility to reset search statistics from the settings page
+* ADD: Support for &lt;sub&gt; element in autocomplete suggestions

+* FIX: Incorrect display of styles with personalization of the search
+* FIX: Wrong settings index in Impreza and Enfold theme
+* FIX: Removed of unnecessary language files
+* FIX: Always set cursor at the end of the input
+* FIX: Incorrect verification if the browser supports speech recognition
+* FIX: FiboSearch Analytics - not working “check” buttons of the latest loading list
+* FIX: Unnecessary options and transients after uninstalling plugin

 = 1.19.0, July 27, 2022 =
 * ADD: New feature - New search layout called “Pirx”
 * ADD: New feature - FiboSearch Analytics